foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/MLI_FP_data_format/MLI_FP_data_format.rst

 MLI Fixed-Point Data Format
 ---------------------------

-The MLI Library targets an ARCv2DSP-based platform and implies efficient usage of its DSP Features.
+The embARC MLI Library targets an ARCv2DSP-based platform and implies efficient usage of its DSP Features.
 Hence, there is some specificity of basic data types and arithmetical operations using it in comparison with operations using float-point values.